 Matrix Raining Code: In the temporary space where the Maverick Hunters or Navigators perform their Double Attack.

 Mini-Game: The Intermissions of Noah's Park, Optic Sunflower's, Avalanche Yeti's, and Burn Rooster's stage feature mini-games where you must destroy as many crab Mechaniloids as possible, a timed boss rush, destroy obstacles on a Ride Chaser, and descend deep into the volcanic factory respectively.
 These Intermissions can be a good way to rack up Metals.

 New Game+: After beating the game, you can start over with all of your possessions from the previous round, although what can keep and eventually unlock depends on the difficulty.
 On Easy, you can only keep your Metals with nothing else kept or unlocked, although you can start New Game+ on Normal with all your Metals.
-On Normal or Hard, however, allows you to carry over your Metals along with your upgrades.
-If you fully-powered all three Maverick Hunters to 100% on Normal or Hard, you also have access to their Infinity+1 Armors, Zero's Σ Blade, and the Navigators as playable characters* you start with the Navigator that was used the most in the first round, while clearing stages with the other two will unlock them afterwards on your New Game+.
+On Normal or Hard, however, you're allowed to carry over your Metals along with your upgrades.
+If you fully-powered all three Maverick Hunters to 100% on Normal or Hard, you also have access to their Infinity+1 Armors, Zero's Σ Blade, and the Navigators as playable characters (see Double Unlock above) on your New Game+.

-Metal Grinding: Averted on Easy since every Rare Metal has been unlocked and purchased for you, but played straight on Normal on Hard.
-A few items can be bought as you causally go though the game since they go around the 500-4,000 Metals range, while other items will take some dedicated hours hoarding Metals since they cost well over 20,000 Metals.
+Metal Grinding: Averted on Easy, since every Rare Metal has been unlocked and purchased for you, but played straight on Normal or Hard.
+A few items can be bought as you causally go though the game, since they go around the 500-4,000 Metals range, while other items will take some dedicated hours hoarding Metals since they cost well over 20,000 Metals.